SnowyMouse/invader/README.md

 # Invader

-Invader is an open source map and tag builder for Halo: Custom Edition written in C++.
+Invader is an open source map and tag builder for Halo: Custom Edition written in C++ using the C++17 standard.

-In order to build this project, your compiler must support the C++17 standard.
-GCC version 7.3 or newer has been tested and works with this, though I do plan on implementing std::filesystem - something that is only supported in GCC 8.2 or newer.
+## Programs

-This project is current separated into two programs: invader-build and invader-indexer.
+To remove the reliance of one huge executable, something that has caused issues with Halo Custom Edition's tool.exe, as well as make things easier for me to work with, this project is split into different programs.

-## invader-build
+### invader-build

 This program builds cache files.
-The command line arguments are as follows:

 | Argument | Alternate | Description |
 | --- | --- | --- |